skyvory/record/README.md

 ### Assessment
 #### Status
 Derived from common point of identification with unnecessary/temporary hassle omitted
-1.  finished
+1.  playing
-Mark for completely finished tittle.
+Indication that the title completion is on progress.
 2.  halted
-Mark for suspended/stalled title.
+Indication that the title is suspended/stalled.
+3.  finished
+Indicating completely finished tittle.
-3. dropped
+4. dropped
 Planned to use decomposed to no avail.
 Common term is used instead.

 #### Node